muhammadnavas/IssueTracker/README.md

 ### **`src` Folder**
 - **`App.js`**:
   - The main component that renders the issue form and issue table.
-  - Manages the state of the issues list.
+  - Manages the state of the issues list and interacts with the backend API.
 - **`IssueForm.js`**:
   - A form component for adding new issues.
   - Handles user input and form submission.